Continuous Glucose Monitors: Does Better Accuracy Mean Better Glycemic Control?

 This is not just conjecture—researchers have studied this phenomenon and published their results in the article, “Limits to the Evaluation of the Accuracy of Continuous Glucose Monitoring Systems by Clinical Trials,” where the authors describe the erratic and random patterns of glucose fluctuations, and call into question the appropriateness of how clinical trials for CGMs are conducted in the first place.

 Read that bold text again, but this time, say it verbally and really loudly.
 In fact, scream it.
+Use a british accent to make it sound more authoritative.

 Does the G7 yield greater glucose control?